dgray001/gray_online/README.md

 ## Current Version

-v0.6am: Frontend orders basic data and logic structure
+v0.6an: Validate orders in backend

 ## Dev Use